Mbutler22/Wine-Physiochemical-Analysis/README.md

 2. Dasa/Tinu/Joshua - Use Pandas Jupyter Notebook for data preprocessing and selection of the features for input to machine learning models
 3. Dasa/Tinu/Joshua - Machine Learning : we plan to use LinearRegression, RandomForestClassifier, SVM, KNN (plus unsupervised models) to train models and evaluate models using testing data to choose the model with highest performance score
 4. Melissa/Shuchi/Joshua - HTML/CSS : build up interactive webpage
-5. Shuchi/Megan - Tableau: – visualizations:
+5. Shuchi/Megan - Tableau visualizations:
      * Relation between alcohol percentage and quality
      * Correlation between various factors
      * Relation between quality of wine as on fixed acidity
 7. Joshua - Flask
 8. Megan - Heroku